silver, sterling, silversmith, silver repair, silver restoration, silver conservation

 Tarnish Formation

-Above are images showing oposite sides of a silverplated luncheon knife exposed to the open air for 14 months.
+Above are images showing both sides of a silver-plated luncheon knife exposed to the open air for 14 months.
 The top image is the knife as it sat on a buffet, face up.
 The bottom image is of the side that was facing down and, therefore, not directly exposed to harmful tarnish-producing particulate.
 This is a clear illustration that silver will maintain its finish over a longer period when kept in a case or enclosed cabinet.
-(There should be no off-gassing from the case or cabinet.
+(There should be no outgassing from the case or cabinet.
 If it is made of wood, the interior surface should be sealed, preferably with lacquer or water-based polyurethane.
 If latex paint is used, allow it to dry for at least four months.)

 ©